PseudoKnight/CHDiscord/README.md

 Requires the `Manage Server` permission.

 ## Channel Functions
 * The `channel` argument can be a channel's unique int id.
 A channel's exact name can also be used, but if it's not unique, the first matching channel will be used.
+If a channel is omitted, it will attempt to use the channel from the event bind context.
+If not in an event bind, it will use the default channel.

 ### discord_broadcast([server], [channel], message, [callback])
 Broadcasts text and embeds to the specified channel.